AnantharamanLab/METABOLIC/README.txt

 This software gives a metabolic and biogeochemical function trait profile to given genome datasets (either metagenome-assembled genomes, single-cell amplified genomes or pure culture sequenced genomes).
-It also integrates the genome abundance and gene expression information, by giving the (meta)genome and (meta)transcriptome read datasets.

 Copyright:
 Zhichao Zhou, zczhou2017@gmail.com